About The Refuge

 At Knoll Farm

 The Refuge is a retreat center set in a spectacular, private setting that changes how people think and work together.
-Offering space for deep conversation and celebration, the refuge is a short walk from our working farm, organic food, and ceremonial hand-crafted spaces that encourage inspiration and renewal.
+Offering space for deep conversation and celebration, the Refuge is a short walk from our working farm, organic food, and ceremonial hand-crafted spaces that encourage inspiration and renewal.

-The Refuge is available from mid May to mid October for organizational retreats, family celebrations, and countless other day-long to multi-day uses.
+The Refuge is available from mid May to mid October for retreats, conferences, celebrations, events and countless other day-long to multi-day uses.
 If you are attracted to a family farm setting, unique and historic buildings, and a land-based community a bit off the beaten track of mainstream America, we encourage you to get in touch with us.
 We are all about co-creating transformative experiences, and we’d love to hear about the vision you want to manifest.

 We are proud that our Refuge has consistently created a safe harbor where issues of class, race, power and privilege are seriously engaged, and all people are welcomed and honored.
 Such spaces are increasingly rare, and our home and refuge are an expression of what we work toward in the larger world.
 A rich history of change-making continues here through those of you who join us each year and benefit from what the Refuge has to offer.